 - Viewing of Entries – after judging: After judging is completed, it will be possible to view all the entries together with the names of the exhibitors and the results of the judging.

 - Definition of “Alpine or rock garden plant”: The term covers all plants, including shrubs, suitable for cultivation in a rock garden of moderate size or in an unheated frame or alpine house.
 It excludes any plants which will not survive an average British winter under such conditions but includes many plants which do not necessarily grow in mountainous regions.
 Larger species may be shown but 'suitability' will be taken into account when comparing with those of a more moderate size.

 - Conservation: It is the responsibility of the exhibitor to check or monitor the origin or source of any plant exhibited on the website and/or thereby featured in the Bulletin.
 It should be noted that plants grown from seed of CITES protected plants are also governed by the rules of CITES.
 The AGS accepts no legal responsibility for the origin or source of any such plant so exhibited.
 The AGS strongly supports the aims of CITES.

 - Naming of Plants: Plants should be clearly named when entered.
-Additional notes may indicate if the plant has been raised from seed, the parentage or country of origin, but nothing else.
+Additional notes may indicate if the plant has been raised from seed, the parentage or country of origin and/or be of an educational nature.
 Errors in naming, will not disqualify unless it renders the entry NAS.

 - NAS: This means ‘Not as Schedule’; for example, if a bulbous plant is shown in a non-bulbous class, a Saxifrage shown in a class for Gentians or, what has been more often the case, a geographical error – a plant may be unintentionally exhibited in a class because of an error in naming ( this is usually picked up during stewarding but it is essential that a current email address is supplied with your entry so such problems can be rectified prior to judging) –an NAS is the last option.